LOUISE ENGLISH BIOGRAPHY

 starred in the original role of Alice in the world premiere of the BLOCKBUSTER The Musical.

-2018 finds Louise preparing to perform a reading of The Nuchess by Seiriol Davies in a tribute to the NHS during June at The Old Vic in London.
+2018 found Louise performing a reading of The Nuchess by Seiriol Davies in a tribute to the NHS during June at The Old Vic in London.

 Louise reflects on her